...

 If you are wondering which market to go to first, we recommend coming to Jinyamae first.
 This is because the market scale is smaller than Miyagawa Morning Market.
 To us, it is always better to start smaller, so things get more and more exciting (^_-)-☆.

 The prices between the two markets are around the same.
-So if you are eyeing some fresh fruit, don’t be like us, who compare the price between the markets and have to go back to Jinyamae market as there are more varieties (´▽`*).
+So if you are eyeing some fresh fruit, don’t be like us, who compare the prices between the markets and end up going back to Jinyamae market for more varieties (´▽`*).

 The morning market Jinyamae, is just in front of Takayama Jinya (高山陣屋).
 Takayama Jinya is another popular tourist spot that we would recommend.
 As it opens at 8:45 am, you can conveniently pop into Takayama Jinya after you finish browsing the market (=゚ω゚)ノ.